May Birthstone: Emerald – The Gem Of Rebirth And Love

 Healing Properties: Emeralds are not only beautiful but also believed to have various healing properties:

-• Emotional Healing: Emeralds are thought to bring emotional balance and calmness, promoting peace and harmony in relationships.
+• Emotional Healing: Emeralds bring emotional balance and calmness, promoting peace and harmony in relationships.

 • Physical Healing: Some believe emeralds can aid in recovery from illness and improve overall physical health.